Origin of the Book of Mormon: Beliefs of Latter-day Saints

 According to the accounts of Joseph Smith and his associates, the original record was engraved on thin, malleable sheets of metal ("leaves") with the appearance of gold, and bound with three rings at one edge.
 The engraving was reportedly of considerable skill.
 According to the narrative of the book, the prophet-historian Mormon abridged other records of the local civilizations from the preceding millennia.
 Mormon then gave the record to his son, Moroni, who inscribed a few additional words of his own, and concealed the plates about AD 400.
 Near the end of Moroni's life (approximately AD 421), he placed these plates along with several other items in a stone box in a hillside (now named Cumorah) near present-day Palmyra, New York.

 By Smith's account, on September 21, 1823, this same Moroni, now an angel, appeared to Smith to instruct him about this ancient record and its destined translation into English.
 Smith was shown the location of the plates (and the other items in the box), but was not immediately allowed to take them.
 After four years of annually meeting with the angel, Smith was finally entrusted with the plates.
 Through the power of God and the Urim and Thummim (ancient seeing stones buried with the plates), he was able to translate the Reformed Egyptian inscriptions.
-Smith was commanded to show the plates to only certain people.
+Smith stated he was commanded to show the plates to only certain people.
 Accounts by these individuals are recorded in the introduction of the Book of Mormon as "The Testimony of the Three Witnesses" and "The Testimony of the Eight Witnesses."

-John Rigdon, discussing an interview with his father Sidney Rigdon in 1865, states:

-My father, after I had finished saying what I have repeated above, looked at me a moment, raised his hand above his head and slowly said, with tears glistening in his eyes: "My son, I can swear before high heaven that what I have told you about the origin of [the Book of Mormon] is true.
-Your mother and sister, Mrs. Athalia Robinson, were present when that book was handed to me in Mentor, Ohio, and all I ever knew about the origin of [the Book of Mormon] was what Parley P. Pratt, Oliver Cowdery, Joseph Smith and the witnesses who claimed they saw the plates have told me, and in all of my intimacy with Joseph Smith he never told me but one story.